EricssonResearch/EST-OSCORE/draft-selander-ace-eals.md

 * Sender ID
 * Recipient ID

-where the master secret is a uniformly random byte string, and the sender ID of the client is the recipient ID of the server and v.v.
+where the Master Secret is a uniformly random byte string, and the Sender ID and Recipient ID are byte strings identifying the endpoints.
 In {{establish-input-parameters}} we give examples of how to the OSCOAP input parameters can be established.

 The server MUST verify that the Master Secret is associated to the Distinguished Name for which the client is requesting a certificate.